VIOSO 6

 Supported media files

 The Player of VIOSO 6 is built on top of the widely used FFMPEG library and therefore is capable of processing a vast amount of video and audio codecs.
-To get a full list of supported codecs and containers, please take a look at the comprehensive Wiki-Page of the FFMPEG project.
+To get a full list of supported codecs and containers, please take a look at the comprehensive .

 Here is an overview of the most commonly supported video formats:

-For a full list of supported codecs and containers, either visit this Wiki page or the codec section of the FFMPEG documentation.
+For a full list of supported codecs and containers, either visit this or the of the FFMPEG documentation.

 Next to the playback of media files, the VIOSO 6 player also supports display of live inputs: